JulienBacquart/MTW-MeSH-wiki/RDF-MTW-Data-model.md

 **mesht:historyNote** - Descriptor property

 **mesht:identifier** - Term property
-- only retained from XML
+- kept for the archiving purpose (retained from the original MESH XML dataset)
 - not used with newly translated terms as this identifier is optional in UMLS TSV spec
 - might be generated in future if required - #TBD